The USDA loan program helps low- and middle-income consumers become homeowners in communities across the country.

 USDA loan lenders will consider your total household income in relation to your major monthly debts.
 They use this debt-to-income ratio (DTI) to clarify how much you can afford and what they are willing to lend you.

 The USDA loan program considers both front and back-end DTI ratios.
-The front-end ratio considers only your monthly housing cost in relation to the monthly income.
+The front-end ratio considers only your proposed monthly housing cost in relation to the monthly income.
 The back-end ratio looks at all major monthly debts, including the new mortgage payment, compared to monthly income.

 Above all, preapprovals are not guaranteed loan approvals.
 You must satisfy all credit and income conditions from underwriting.
 And the property must pass a USDA appraisal before final loan approval can be issued.